Wouldn’t it be nice to have your website visitors share your content on Pinterest?

 How to install a save button on your WordPress/Showit site in < 1 minute

-The recommended way of adding a Save button on your website is to use the official Pinterest widget builder.
-This ensures your button gets automatic updates and you see the results in your Pinterest analytics.
+The recommended way of adding a Save button on your website is to use the official Pinterest pinit.jss widget code.
+The official code delivers any updates Pinterest puts out, and you also see the results in your Pinterest analytics.

 There are two types of Save buttons you can add to your site: automatic (clickable Pinterest logo will appear on every image on your site) and hover (the Pinterest logo only appears on images when you hover over them) buttons.